cloudshiftstrategies/css_terraform_training/docs/introduction.md

 high-level components such as DNS entries, SaaS features, etc.

    * #### Infrastructure as Code
      Infrastructure is described using a high-level configuration syntax.
-This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
+This allows a blueprint of your data center to be versioned and treated as you would any other code.
 Additionally, infrastructure can be shared and re-used.

    * #### Execution Plans